SEARCH IN WORK

 Overview

 In this analysis, we assess where solar and storage have the potential to replace existing New York State peaker power plants and where their deployment may yield the greatest environmental health and equity benefits.
-Across New York, peak electric demand is met in part by 50 oil- and gas-fired peaker power plants and peaking units at larger plants.
+Across New York, peak electric demand is met in part by 62 oil- and gas-fired peaker power plants and peaking units at larger plants.
 These facilities include both combustion turbines designed to ramp quickly to meet peak demand, and aging steam turbines now used infrequently to meet peak needs.
-More than one-third of New York’s peaker plants primarily burn oil and three-quarters are over 30 years old—resulting in numerous inefficient plants with high rates of greenhouse gas and health-damaging pollutant emissions for every unit of electricity generated.
-Some of these plants are in dense urban areas: more than a million people live within three miles of ten of these plants.
-A third of the plants are located in areas the state considers to be environmental justice communities, where vulnerable populations typically experience high levels of health and environmental burdens.
+More than one-third of New York’s peaker plants primarily burn oil and over three-quarters are at least 30 years old—resulting in numerous inefficient plants with high rates of greenhouse gas and health-damaging pollutant emissions for every unit of electricity generated.
+Some of these plants are in dense urban areas: more than a million people live within three miles of twelve of these units.
+Nearly a third of the plants are located in areas the state considers to be environmental justice communities, where vulnerable populations typically experience high levels of health and environmental burdens.

 New York State has set a target to adopt 1,500 megawatts (MW) of energy storage by 2025 (e.g. to install large batteries for the electric grid) and 3,000 MW by 2030.
 The State also recently set forth regulations to phase out peakers with high nitrogen oxide emissions between 2023 and 2025.
 These measures provide an opportunity to replace inefficient, high-emitting peaker plants with energy storage and solar in vulnerable communities throughout the state.
 New York’s peak electric demand is met with a mix of small combustion turbine units and large, under-utilized steam power plants, both of which may be good targets for replacement with energy storage.
 Storage is currently most cost-competitive with peaker plants, but moving forward this approach can set a precedent for displacing fossil fuel power plants across the grid.